Yosef-ft/FraudDetection/README.md

 ## Project Goals
 1. Data Analysis and Preprocessing
+2. Tracking file changes using DVC
-2. Model Building and Training
+3. Model Building and Training
-3. Model Explainability analysis
+4. Model Explainability analysis
-4. Model Deployment and API Development
+5. Model Deployment and API Development
-5. Build a Dashboard with Flask and Dash
+6. Build a Dashboard with Flask and Dash

 ## Getting Started
 ### Prerequisites